kennethreitz/simplemind/README.md

 4. Submit a pull request.

 ## Building

 1. Clone the repository.
 2. `cd` to the root directory.
+3. Generate the requirements.txt file `python -m piptools compile pyproject.toml`
 3. Run `docker-compose up --build`

+Two containers will run in sequence:
+1) `simplemind` - Builds and runs the tests
+2) `simplemind-test` - Runs the tests again, if the 1st container suceeds.

 ## License
 SimpleMind is licensed under the Apache 2.0 License.